 The upside of a tested and monitored mooring field is that the equipment has been tested to a published working load limit (WLL).
 Having a screw-type embedment anchor that has been pull-tested offers confidence in areas of poor holding (rock, grass, soft mud, mud over limestone – etc.) where your own anchors might not hold well.
 Regardless of how new or reputable the mooring field is, you should carry out a thorough inspection of your own mooring well before the start of hurricane season.

 A well-protected creek or canal where you can shore-tie is my preferred type of hurricane hole.
 Securing the boat with a multiple lines to trees ashore is a usual approach in these areas.
-You can often add and anchor or two for good measure – but the holding is often extremely poor in the creeks or canals.
+You can often add anchors (including ground anchors for ashore) – but the holding is often extremely poor in the creeks or canals.

 The disadvantages to this approach are many.
 Your boat is physically closer to shore and the hard stuff that can hole your boat.
 Most mangrove areas are routinely inundated by storm surge, reducing much of your protection against the wind and swell.
 Chafe is an ever-present risk.
 Some big trees lining canals have weak root systems and are likely to topple.